A new station for Parkville

 The new Parkville Station will support our Campus in the 21st Century through the following:

-The Melbourne Metro Tunnel Project and new Parkville Station, delivered by CYP and RPV, will improve the way students, staff and our wider community access Parkville Campus.
+The Metro Tunnel and the new Parkville Station, delivered by CYP and RPV, will improve the way students, staff and our wider community access Parkville Campus.
 With a new metro train station, Parkville campus will be more accessible and interconnected.
 The station and new line will provide a world-class experience, with ‘turn up and go’ train services that are the hallmark of the world’s great cities such as London, New York, Hong Kong and Singapore.

 Technology and Tradition

-The Melbourne Metro Tunnel Project represents a new era in Melbourne's public transport system, with a metro-style service that will transform the way we move around the city.
+The Metro Tunnel represents a new era in Melbourne's public transport system, with a metro-style service that will transform the way we move around the city.
 Parkville Station will be designed to fit seamlessly into the historic environment of the campus.